The Brisket Stall: Understanding the Science Behind It!

-The brisket stall refers to the period of time where the brisket stops cooking.
-It is caused by a process known as evaporative cooling.
+The brisket stall refers to the period of time when the interior of the brisket stops increasing.
+It is caused by a process known as evaporative cooling, and occurs when the internal temperature of the brisket is between 150°F and 170°F.

-As someone who has been smoking briskets for many years, I have had to contend with the stall.
-Fortunately, I am friends with pitmasters who showed me how to overcome it.
-It is my turn to pass this wisdom along!
+As someone who has been smoking briskets for many years, I’ve had to battle the stall.
+I know firsthand how frustrating stuck temperatures can be.
+Fortunately, I am friends with pitmasters who showed me how to overcome it with the Texas crutch.
+It’s my turn to pay it forward, and pass this wisdom along!

 In this post, I will explain what the brisket stall is, what causes it, and what you can do to beat it.
 Let’s get started!